Great British Bake Off 2021: Who left Bake Off last night and episode recap

-Great British Bake Off 2021: Who left Bake Off last night, who won star baker and German Week episode recap
+Great British Bake Off 2021: Who left Bake Off this week, who won star baker and German Week episode recap

 Another baker left the competition this week, but who was it and what happened to the bakers during German Week?